Training Modules to Enhance Data Reproducibility (R25)

-These Frequently Asked Questions have been formulated to assist potential applicants in understanding the intent and requirements of RFA-GM-18-002, Training Modules to Enhance Data Reproducibility (R25).
+These Frequently Asked Questions have been formulated to assist potential applicants in understanding the intent and requirements of PAR-20-296.
 Additional FAQs may be added as staff receive and respond to additional questions.

 The NIH R25 award is a mechanism to support education projects.

-Within a 2-year timeframe, these R25 awards are expected to produce, pilot and disseminate one or more exportable training modules designed to enhance data reproducibility targeted to trainees and researchers at any level.
-It is expected that the proposed training modules will be made available to the scientific community at no cost and a link posted on the NIGMS Clearinghouse Web site.
+Within a 2-year timeframe, these R25 awards are expected to produce, pilot and disseminate one or more exportable training modules.
+It is expected that the proposed training modules will be made available to the scientific community at no cost and a link posted on the NIGMS Clearinghouse website.

-Modules are relatively short units of training of sufficient depth and coverage to empower the trainee with the knowledge and skills to assure high-quality research.
+Modules are relatively short units of sufficient depth and coverage to achieve the training objective.

 Applicants may request up to $250,000 in direct costs to cover the entire period of the award.
 Award periods of up to three years may be requested.

-The additional period of support might allow for further evaluation, updates and maintenance for the training module.
+The additional period of support allows for further evaluation, updates and maintenance for the training module.

 These R25 educational resources are meant to be widely available to various audiences.
 Workshops would not meet the goals of the program, though they might be an element in developing a training module.